-- Keeping Children Safe in Education 2023; - Working Together to Safeguard Children 2018 (as amended 2020); - the Non-Maintained Special Schools (England) Regulations 2015 and - the Independent Schools Standards Regulations 2019.
+- Keeping Children Safe in Education 2024. - Working Together to Safeguard Children 2023 - the Non-Maintained Special Schools (England) Regulations 2015. - the Independent Schools Standards Regulations 2019.

 Everyone working in or for our school must share the objective to help keep children and young people safe by: